Prasoon21/Fake-News-Detection-System/README.md

 # Fake-News-Detection-System
-This will tell you about the news that it is fake or real
+This will tell you about the news is fake or real